Macabebe: Religion

 Roman Catholicism is the town inhabitants' main religion.
-The town's population is composed of the following: Catholics 87%, Members Church of God International 5%, Iglesia ni Cristo 3%, Evangelicals 2%, others 3%.
+The town's population is composed of the following: Catholics 82%, Members Church of God International 5%, Iglesia ni Cristo 8%, Evangelicals 2%, others 3%.

 Churches

 The Roman Catholic Archdiocese of San Fernando has jurisdiction over the San Nicolas de Tolentino Parish Church.
 It was founded in 1575 under the advocation of San Nicolas de Tolentino.
 The heritage church measures 70 m long, 17 m wide and 11 m high.
 The facade of the church has scant ornamentation and its architectural symmetry is lost amid the various forms assumed windows, and the main entrance.
 Simple neo-classic lines of the facade.

+In the 1600s, San Nicolas cookie or 'Pan de San Nicolas', an iconic Kapampangan cuisine delicacy with healing powers evolved from the town.
+It is baked in honor of "Apung Kulas", the patron saint of bakers and the town.
+The Blessed Virgin Mary healed his illness with a piece of bread.
+The shortbread is made of butter, egg yolk, flour and coconut milk poured in Nicolas wooden molds then baked.

 Macabebe is also home to San Gabriel Chapel.
 This newly erected chapel is a replacement of the old chapel that has been devastated by the flooding after the Mt.
 Pinatubo eruption.
 It was then formally constructed in 2002 and came into completion and inaugurated in May 2010.

 Another important church in the town is the Presentation of the Lord Parish in barangay Batasan.
 The chapel has been built over a century ago and was elevated to a parish church in 1995.
 Its first "cura parroco" was Father Gabriel Torres.

 One of the most visited churches in Macabebe is the Sta Maria Chapel, the home of the barangay's Queen and Patroness (NUESTRA SENIORA DELA PAZ).
 The chapel is under the jurisdiction of San Rafael Archangel Parish Church.
 The newly erected chapel is a replacement of the old chapel because the old one has always been flooded during the rainy season.
 After the completion of its renovation, it was inaugurated in April 2005, and blessed by Archbishop Paciano Aniceto, DD.
 The place where the church is erected was called "baliti".
 The name was attributed to the fact that prior to the arrival of the Spaniards in Macabebe, at that exact place, it was believed that a big balete tree was planted.